 If you’re like most people in the U.S., you likely don’t get enough potassium in your diet.

 Like calcium and sodium, potassium is a mineral that’s found in some foods.
-Having the right amount of potassium in your diet helps to keep you healthy, so it’s crucial to eat plenty of potassium-rich foods.
+Having enough of it in your diet helps you stay healthy.
+So, it’s crucial to eat plenty of potassium-rich foods.

 Food Sources of Potassium

-Many of the foods that you already eat contain potassium.
-The foods listed below are high in potassium.
-If you need to boost the amount of potassium in your diet, make healthy food choices by picking items below to add to your menu.
+Many of the foods that you already eat have potassium in them.
+If you need to boost the amount in your diet, you can choose healthy foods including:

-- Bananas, oranges, cantaloupe, honeydew, apricots, grapefruit (some dried fruits, such as prunes, raisins, and dates, are also high in potassium)
+- Bananas, oranges, cantaloupes, honeydew, apricots, grapefruit (some dried fruits, such as prunes, raisins, and dates, are also high in potassium)